roam-qgis/Roam/README.rst

 Projects
 -------------------
-QMap projects are stuctured using a single folder in the qmap-admin/projects folder and deployed to the device using QMap Admin tools.
+QMap projects are stuctured using a single folder in the qmap-admin/projects folder and deployed to the device using QMap Admin tool.

 Project stucture is as follows: